gillius/jfxutils/README.md

 </dependency>
 ```

 javadoc and sources variants are also available.
+The development verison is 0.4-SNAPSHOT, if you want that version, replace the 0.3 with 0.4-SNAPSHOT.
+If you need an official 0.4 release, just ask and I'll do it.

 Documentation
 -------------